 In the QTBT_RDO() process, one block may be accessed more than once.
-In Figure 3(left) the block is firstly vertically split and the right sub-block is further horizontally split.
-In Figure 3 (right) the block is firstly horizontally split and the top sub-block is further vertically split.
-Therefore, the sub-block in the top-right position will be accessed twice.
+In Figure 3(left) the block is first split vertically and the right sub-block is further split horizontally.
+In Figure 3 (right) the block is firstly split horizontally and the top sub-block is further split vertically.
+In each of these cases, the sub-block in the top-right position will be accessed twice.
 The whole block itself may also be accessed many times.
-Since the best mode information of a same block is likely to be unchanged during the multiple RDO accessing, the best mode information is stored during the first RDO check stage and will be reused during the later RDO accessing to save encoding time.
-In one example, for a same CU in multiple RDO accessing, the best mode of the current CU during different RDO accessing are same when all its neigboring blocks of different RDO accessing have same encoded/decoded information.
-In this case, the RDO process of the current CU is skipped at later RDO accessing, and the best mode of the earlier RDO accessing is re-used.
-In the JEM5.0 software implementation, the encoded/decoded information of the neighbouring blocks are checked in this process.
-The related terms and methods will be described in later sub-sections of this document.
+Since the selected mode of a particular block region is likely to be unchanged during such multiple RDO accesses, the selected mode information is stored during the first RDO checking stage to be reused during later RDO accesses to save encoding time.
+As one example, for a CU with multiple RDO accesses, the selected mode of the current CU during different RDO accesses is kept the same when all its neigbouring blocks of different RDO accesses have the same encoded/decoded information.
+In this case, the RDO process of the current CU is skipped when performing later RDO accesses, and the mode selected for the earlier RDO access is re-used.
+In the JEM software implementation, the encoded/decoded information of the neighbouring blocks are checked in this process.
+The related terms and methods are described in later sections of this document.
+The following properties are determined in this process: